We did a double take when we were contacted by a client living in the heart of bustling Alexandria, Va. who was asking about a brace for her goat.

 “The brace definitely helped her for the couple weeks she wore it,” Terri says.

 Working with Animal Ortho Care was a positive experience, Terri says.
-She’s impressed with how responsive Derrick and his team were when she had questions and she found the cost of the brace was reasonable.
+She’s impressed with how responsive they were when she had questions and she found the cost of the brace was reasonable.

 “It’s not overly expensive- it’s less than what I expected,” she says.